-We ambled down a creepy little alley and stumbled upon Barley Hall, a Medieval house which was actually only discovered in the 1980’s, because it was hidden by an old office block.
+We ambled down a creepy little alley and stumbled upon Barley Hall, a Medieval house which was only discovered in the 1980’s, because it was hidden by an old office block.
 It’s been restored to provide a glimpse into otherwise forgotten eras.

 There’s a huge collection of both modern and historic art on show at York Art Gallery.
 Here I am posing in front of the building, pretending to be cultured.

-Where to drink
+Where to drink in York

-Where to eat
+Where to eat lunch in York